azalea/wp_img_mover/README.md

    destUrlPrefix: prefix of the Dropbox url where you would like to host the image,

-                  i.e. a folder under the Public folder in Dropbox.

                   e.g. 'https://dl.dropboxusercontent.com/u/308058/blogimages/'

    srcImgDirPrefix: directory on your local machine where you temporarily store the downloaded images from Wordpress.